 - The needs of the juvenile for a continuing relationship with the parents, and the ability and willingness of the parents to actively meet the needs of the juvenile.

 False Claims of Abuse During Child Custody Disputes

 In highly contested divorces, separations, or child custody disputes, one party may make a false claim of abuse or neglect against the other.
 False claims of abuse can not only be damaging for the innocent parent, but it can also be harmful to the child.
 If another person made a false claim of abuse or neglect in a child custody dispute, talk to an attorney as soon as possible to make sure you do not lose custody of your child.

 The most important dependency proceeding after the state takes custody of a child is generally the initial protective custody hearing.
 Failing to prepare for the protective custody hearing may mean it will take a month or more before you can get your child back home.
 An experienced dependency hearing lawyer will represent your interests before the court to demonstrate why returning your child to your home is in the child's best interests.

 Consult with an Experienced Family Attorney in Raymore

-A dependency hearing for child custody is best handled with the advice of experienced Cass County attorney Joshua Wilson.
-His years of experience in custody disputes and other family law matters in Missouri will provide you with the necessary information to meet your legal needs.
+A dependency hearing for child custody is best handled with the advice of experienced Cass County law firm.
+Our years of experience in custody disputes and other family law matters in Missouri will provide you with the necessary information to meet your legal needs.